MathOptInterface: a data structure for mathematical optimization problems

 \section{MathOptInterface}

-\revision{These considerations came together to produce MathOptInterface,} an abstract specification for a data structure for mathematical optimization problems\revision{, which we now describe formally.
+\revisionb{The considerations in the previous section guided our design of} MathOptInterface, an abstract specification for a data structure for mathematical optimization problems\revision{, which we now describe formally.
 MathOptInterface} represents problems in the following form:

 with \textit{functions} $f_i:\;\mathbb{R}^N \mapsto \mathbb{R}^{M_i}$ and \textit{sets} $S_i \subseteq \mathbb{R}^{M_i}$ drawn from a pre-defined set of functions $\mathcal{F}$ and sets $\mathcal{S}$.